hoytech/rasgueadb/README.md

 To delete a record, you need its primary key, which you can retrieve from a view:

     env.delete_User(txn, view.primaryKeyId);

+## Unique

+A `unique` modifier can be specified on an index:

+        fields:
+          - name: userName
+            type: string
+            index:
+              unique: true

+When you insert a record it will check that no other records have the same value for this index.
+If there are, then it will throw an exception.

+By default duplicates *are* allowed, and in the index these duplicates are be sorted by primary key.

 ## Lookup by index